discsoftron/W1TTL-Rig-Control/README.md

 ## Software

-It is assumed that you already have Python and PIP installed.
-As root, install Flask and Flask-SocketIO with the following commands:

-    sudo pip install flask
-    sudo pip install flask-socketio

 Create a user called "rig" and clone the W1TTL Rig Control repository into the home directory of rig (or another directory of your choice).
 For example:

     git clone https://github.com/discsoftron/W1TTL-Rig-Control.git

+It is assumed that you already have Python and PIP installed.
+Install Flask with sudo and Flask-SocketIO as the rig account with the following commands:

+    sudo pip install flask
+    pip install flask-socketio

 Then, while logged into rig, you can run the application with:

     python rig.py